-In my research for this piece, I accidentally ran across the work of Steven B. Smith
+In my research for this piece, I accidentally ran across the work of Steven B. Smith.

 Smith photographs landscapes in the midst of development.